Ekam-Preet-Singh/Ekam-Preet-Singh/README.md

 ## 👨🏽‍💻 About me:

-I am a full-stack software engineer.
-I love programming, writing, speaking and traveling.
+I'm a passionate IT student from Punjab, India.
+I love programming and exploring new technologies.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.